OCR-D/spec/ocrd_zip.md

 ### `Ocrd-Mets`

-By default, the METS file should be at `data/mets.xml`.
-If this file has another name, it must be listed here and implementations MUST check for `Ocrd-Mets` before assuming `data/mets.xml`.
+`Ocrd-Mets` can be provided to declare that the METS file will not be the standard `mets.xml` but another path relative to `/data/`.

+Implementations MUST check for the `Ocrd-Mets` tag: If it has a value, look for the METS file at that location, relative to `/data`.
+Otherwise, assume the default `mets.xml`.

 ### `Ocrd-Manifestation-Depth`